Oluwatos94/task-manager/README.md

 3. Copy `.env.example` to `.env` and update the database credentials.
 4. Run `php artisan migrate` to set up the database.

-## Running the Application
-1. Start the server using `php artisan serve`.
-2. Access the application at `http://127.0.0.1:8000`.

 ## Populating the Database with Dummy Data
 ### You can use Laravel Tinker to populate the database with fake data to test the application.